twome/bare-web-components/docs/tasks.md

 # Learn the Web Components spec APIs and create a simple "reactive" UI framework that handles rendering from a viewmodel, through a virtual DOM, and into the real DOM, and then watches the viewmodel in order to re-render.
 User input in the rendered components directly modifies the viewmodel.

-Great practice and probably useful "software design" example for portfolio

 What we'll need:

 - [x] Learn Proxies to watch vm object for changes (trigger a render),